-As our name "Aarata" ("new" in Japanese) suggests, we are committed to keep trying every new endeavor to be a truly valuable and trusted partner for all of our stakeholders.
-We look forward to working with you.
+As our name "Aarata" ("new" in Japanese) suggests, our firm keeps trying every new endeavor to be a truly valuable and trusted partner for all of our stakeholders.